cabaletta/baritone/FEATURES.md

 # Future features
-(things it doesn't have yet, and things it may not ever have)
+Things it doesn't have yet
 - Trapdoors
-- Boats
-- Horses / pigs
 - Slabs (double, top, and bottom)
 - Sprint jumping in a 1x2 corridor
 - Stairs

+See <a href="https://github.com/cabaletta/baritone/issues">issues</a> for more.

+Things it may not ever have, from most likely to least likely =(
 - Parkour (jumping over gaps of any length)

-See <a href="https://github.com/cabaletta/baritone/issues">issues</a> for more.
+- Boats
+- Pigs
+- Horses (2x3 path instead of 1x2)
+- Elytra